 Sore Hips After Running

-Muscle strains are sometimes called pulls or tears.
+Muscle strains can cause sore hips after running.
 In cases of mild to moderate strains, pain may also be coupled with muscle weakness, spasms and swelling.
-Severe cases may result in incapacitation because -- unlike with moderate overstretching -- the muscle is completely torn.
+Severe cases may make you unable to contract the muscle due to a complete tear.

 If you don't experience muscle pain until about 24 hours after running, you may have delayed onset muscle soreness.
 As the American College of Sports Medicine reports, DOMS is caused by microscopic tears in your muscle tissues.
 It is a temporary condition that usually lasts for about three to five days.

 At-home treatments, such as the use of massages, ice packs and over-the-counter pain medicines, are usually sufficient, according to the ACSM.
 Noting that DOMS isn't completely preventable, the ACSM says you may reduce the intensity of muscle soreness by pacing yourself during running, which allows your muscles to progressively adapt.
 Avoiding hills while running can also help prevent DOMS.

 - American College of Sports Medicine: "Delayed Onset Muscle Soreness"

 - Turkish Journal of Emergency Medicine: "Weakness in the Emergency Department: Hypokalemic Periodic Paralysis Induced By Strenuous Physical Activity"

 - American Academy of Orthopeadic Surgeons: "Sprains, Strains and Other Soft-Tissue Injuries"